-You get to know the family and that is what really sucks you up into the story cuz you know this people and you believe their words not only cuz it makes much more sense but because it’s science and well that’s just facts.
+You get to know the family and that is what really sucks you up into the story cuz you know this person and you believe their words not only cuz it makes much more sense but because it’s science and well that’s just facts.

-Tables turned when incredible Kathleen Zellner took Stevens case.
+Tables turned when incredible Kathleen Zellner took Stevens’s case.
 Let me tell you something about Kathleen Zellner – I never thought that a person could impress me this much.
 She’s truly life goal, the confidence that burst out of this woman is mesmerizing.
-She’s truly definition of big dick energy and I aspire to be like her.
+She’s truly the definition of big dick energy and I aspire to be like her.
 I was watching her work with my mouth wide open.

-I’m a sucker for murderous documentaries and thankfully Netflix supports my interest with wide variety of documentaries.
+I’m a sucker for murderous documentaries and thankfully Netflix supports my interest with a wide variety of documentaries.

 If you watch this show or any other documentary about famous murderers you can clearly see the difference between Steven and Marjorie.

-Not only the feeling you get from both of them but the way they present themself, the way they talk, how caught up Marjorie gets into the lies she’s telling, how aggressive she get’s when someone things don’t go her way, the basic vibe.
+Not only the feeling you get from both of them but the way they present themself, the way they talk, how caught up Marjorie gets into the lies she’s telling, how aggressive she gets when someone things don’t go her way, the basic vibe.

-Steven is determined to keep investigation going, to prove his innocence once again.
+Steven is determined to keep the investigation going, to prove his innocence once again.
 He spends 18 years in prison claiming he did not commit the crime he was charged for which later on DNA evidence confirms that he was telling the truth.

 But to be falsely accused twice ?!

-Holly hell how could you piss someone that much they do this to you on regular basis ?
+Holly hell how could you piss someone that much they do this to you on regular basis?